-Step 3: Make sure delimiter is selected and click on next button.
+Step 3: Make sure delimiter is selected and click on the Next button.

-Step 5: Select TEXT option from the next dialogue box.
-Mention the destination cell as B2 and click finish..
+Step 5: Select the TEXT option from the next dialogue box.
+Mention the destination cell as B2 and click finish.

-Step 6: Now it instantly convert it in to text format.
+Step 6: Now, it instantly converts it into text format.

 Example #4 – Convert Date to Text in Excel using Formula